island-is/island.is/libs/application/template-api-modules/README.md

       approved: {
         meta: {
           // ...
-          // onEntry and onExit support either a single api or a list of apis.
+          // onEntry and onExit support either a single API or a list of APIs.
           onEntry:  defineTemplateApi({
             action: TEMPLATE_API_ACTIONS.sendApplication,
             // (Optional) Should the response/error be persisted to application.externalData
             // Defaults to true
             shouldPersistToExternalData: false,
-            // (Optional) Id that will store the result inside application.externalData
+            // (Optional) ID that will store the result inside application.externalData
             // Defaults to value of apiModuleAction
             externalDataId: 'string',
             // (Optional) Should the state transition be blocked if this action errors out?